sonos/github-merge-queue-simulator/README.md

 poetry install
 ```

-The following shows an example of tuning the queue size to determine optimal configuration for sufficient throughput and reduce wait times.
+The following shows an example of tuning the queue size to determine optimal configuration for throughput and wait times.

 > [!TIP]
-> This scenario demonstrates how oversizing the queue can increase wait times for some workloads and increase cost on CI side.
+> This scenario demonstrates how oversizing the queue can increase wait times and cost of CI resources.

 **Simulation 1:** Run a simulation with the following parameters to get a baseline:
 - queue size of `5`
 - each job takes `30 minutes` to execute
-- job probability of failure at `10%`
+- job failure probability of `10%`
 - no jobs waiting to enter the queue at any time

 ```shell